Rocky View County (Calgary), Alberta, Canada

 Location: Rocky View County (Calgary), Alberta, Canada

-Moore Equine is a busy private practice that offers a broad range of experiences for interns.
+Moore Equine is a busy private practice that offers a broad range of experiences for externs.
 We provide general veterinary medicine services on both an ambulatory and in-hospital basis, as well as a referral center equipped for the full spectrum of surgical and medical care.
 We have advanced imaging capabilities, including a Hallmarq MRI, and a Nuclear Scintigraphy machine.
-We have 15 full time veterinarians (as well as 3 part time), and we have board certified specialists in surgery, reproduction, sport medicine and rehab, internal medicine and equine practice (ABVP).
+We have 15 full time veterinarians (as well as 4 part time), and we have board certified specialists in surgery, reproduction, sport medicine and rehab, internal medicine and equine practice (ABVP).
 We also have veterinarians certified in acupuncture, dentistry and chiropractic treatments.
 Our case load is 99% equine, with the rare bovine, small ruminant or camelid case.
-Each year we take five interns, and the internship program is just over a year in length (Mid June to the end of June of the following year).
+Each year we take five interns and we generally always choose our interns from the group of externs that have spent time at the practice.